Posts

 Image

 It's that time of year again-all the stores are having 'white sales' and now is the perfect time to replace all of the pillows in the house.
 Why?
 Well, when was the last time you got new pillows?
 If you can't remember, you should probably replace them!
 We sleep on the same pillow every night, and we drool on them (fess up all of you who have allergies and stuffy noses!)
 Cold season also means runny noses and coughing, and that lands on the pillow too.
 Spring and summer can bring a head full of hair and pollen.
 And during the heat of summer, when you are sweating, guess where that ends up?
 Yep, on your pillow.
 So, think of all the fun things your pillow contains-drool, runny nose drippings, pollen and sweat.
 Mmm, makes you want to cuddle up in your bed, doesn't it?!
 We replace our pillows every January when the stores have white sales on all of their bedding.
-Pillows aren't that expensive, I found a 2 pack of pillows on sale for $5 at a national chai
+Pillows aren't that expensive, I found a 2 pack of pillows on sale for $5 at a national chain s

 Fist bumps instead of shaking hands